astronomer/docs/astro/use-cases/connections-branch-deploys.md

 id: connections-branch-deploys
 ---

 Airflow DAGs often interact with a multitude of external systems, such as data warehouses and APIs.
 DAGs access these systems using [Airflow connections](manage-connections-variables.md).
 A common logistical consideration when running Airflow at scale is deciding how to manage connections between development and production environments.
-Different environment types require different levels access to external resources.
+Different environment types require different levels of access to external resources.

 Astro's [branch-based development](automation-overview.md) and [connection management](manage-connections-variables.md) features allow you to automatically share specific Airflow connections with Astro Deployments based on their development context.